 In the friendly area of West Los Angeles you’ll be in good company with around 13,174 residents with around 46% of those homeowners.
 With an average age of 39, the residents of West Los Angeles are well established, made up of families of all age groups.
 Though fairly kicked back throughout the week, during weekends and holidays, you can see a lot more activity and excitement.
-Over the recent months roughly 92 homes have been sold with an average sold price of $1,657,913.
-That is an increase of $250,783 from the previous period.
+Over the recent months roughly 44 homes have been sold with an average sold price of $1,440,057.
+That is a decrease of $188,248 from the previous period.

 Want the full market report for West Los Angeles?